ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Save space and find pieces that you can layer together as needed (so these must mix and match) or be worn alone based on the weather.

 Packable down jackets are the most popular options for winter travel.
-For rainy weather look for waterproof jackets like these and these.
+For rainy weather look for waterproof jackets like these.

 For moderate weather in spring or fall leather moto jackets are always in style.
-Unless you’re headed to a rainy destination, opt for a denim jacket in summer.
+Unless you’re headed to a rainy destination, consider a denim jacket in summer.

 Choose two pieces you can layer together such as one of these combinations: